01

 Install order

-The first app stack should be useful, not exhaustive: maps, translation, messaging, connectivity, and one payment path before takeoff.
+The first app setup should be useful, not exhaustive: maps, translation, messaging, connectivity, and one payment path before takeoff.

 Organize the phone by travel moments: leaving the airport, finding the hotel, paying for food, translating signs, and asking for help.